 The second night is spent in a homestay at the Laguna Colorada.
 The lagoon is impressive and you get a lot of opportunities to capture stunning pictures of the surrounding area and the birds.
 Even the sunset views at this place are stunning.
 But you can feel the temperature drop when the sun slides away behind the mountains.

 Nights are very cold in this place and it’s a good idea to get as many blankets as possible.
 We got a sleeping bag and threw a dozen blankets on top of that.
 I woke up in the middle of the night because apparently I kicked off my blankets and ended up freezing my ass off.
 In this homestay, we shared our room with the other travelers of our jeep.

 Day 3 – Uyuni Salt Flats tour

-The third and last day of the Uyuni tour was the shortest of all.
+The third and last day was the shortest of all.
 Eventually, it was more of a closing off day than an actual sightseeing day.

 We did visit a few sights before heading to the border and traveling to San Pedro de Atacama.

 The geysers itself were very cool to see and it was the first time I ever visited a geyser.
 Multiple holes in the surface were steaming smoke and the view was surreal.